Phil Driscoll: Musical style

 Driscoll is known for his bluesy and varied style, which he also infuses into gospel, inspirational, and patriotic songs.
 Driscoll's raspy, blues-like voice has been compared to Ray Charles, Joe Cocker and Michael Bolton.
 His sound ranges from classic rock to country, gospel, patriotic, R&B, pop, and classical styles.
 He is widely known as being a rare white singer who sings in a convincing black gospel style.
 As one independent 2006 analysis puts it, "Driscoll has a bluesy-gospel ('soul') style and sings in a course, guttural voice that sounds very much like Ray Charles."

 He is noted for incorporating the sound of soul, R&B, rock 'n' roll, jazz, and blues into the inspirational genre.
 "God's funky too", he said in a 1980s interview, noting that he was keen on eliminating stereotyped opinions about inspirational music.
 In a 1999 interview for Billboard magazine, he reiterated this, saying, "If you're a football player and you become a Christian, you don't suddenly start playing Christian football."
-Driscoll incorporated his bluesy, soulful jazz horn-playing and singing into Christmas music in his 2000 album, The Spirit of Christmas, which includes a jazz version of "O Little Town of Bethlehem" played on muted flugelhorn and sung in a slow improvisational jazz style.
+Driscoll incorporated his bluesy, soulful jazz horn-playing and singing into Christmas music in his 1986 album, The Spirit of Christmas, which includes a jazz version of "O Little Town of Bethlehem" played on muted flugelhorn and sung in a slow improvisational jazz style.

 Musicianship

-Driscoll is celebrated for his virtuosic, inspirational, and quite varied trumpet playing.
-He is also known as one of the few trumpeters who can reach and play well in the very highest of notes and ranges.
-His combination trumpet and singing performances are noted for their smooth transitions from trumpet playing to singing to glossolalia, and back again.
-And in addition to his well-known trumpet playing and his distinctive style of singing, Driscoll is also skilled on the keyboard, and on the flugelhorn, and he also performs on the shofar, cornet, and flumpet.
+Driscoll’s combination trumpet and singing performances are noted for their transitions from trumpet playing to singing to glossolalia, and back again.
+Driscoll also performs on the keyboard, and on the flugelhorn, and he also performs on the shofar, cornet, and flumpet.

 Driscoll's performances and recordings include many mainstream and bluesy works such as "The Long and Winding Road", "You're the Best Thing That Ever Happened to Me", "You Are So Beautiful", "You Don't Know Me", "Georgia on My Mind", "Have I Told You Lately That I Love You?", "You Raise Me Up", and "Amazing Grace".
 In ceremonial and patriotic performances he is known for his virtuosic and inspirational trumpet and vocal renditions of "America the Beautiful", "God Bless America", "The Battle Hymn of the Republic", and other patriotic favorites.